 Mike Fowler Biography

-Fowler picked up wrestling in high school and it was through his wrestling referee (who was a BJJ enthusiast) that he got to know Brazilian Jiu Jitsu.
-He went to check out a BJJ class and was so captivated by grappling that he signed up in cash for a full year after that first encounter.
+Fowler picked up wrestling in high school and it was through a wrestling referee that Mike got to know about Brazilian jiu-jitsu.
+The recommendation led young Fowler to check out a jiu-jitsu gym, one that was so captivating he signed up in cash for a full year after his very first class.